WentingWu666666/k8s-examples/README.md

 Ultimately, I was able to get a network load balancer going with an address solely on the private `172.31/16` network I'm using for the examples.
-This required only minimal additions to the `aws-instances` Ansible role, which is good, because that is already the most complex in the whole set of roles used for these examples, not least because I have to create and remove resources without interfering with the rest of someone's AWS account, as well as
+This required only minimal additions to the `azure-instances` Ansible role, which is good, because that is already the most complex in the whole set of roles used for these examples, not least because I have to create and remove resources without interfering with the rest of someone's AWS account, as well as